 Ingredients

-- 0.5 cup oil or ghee
+- ½ cup (125 ml) oil

-- 3 onions, chopped
+- 3 (330 g) onions chopped

 - 1 whole bulb of garlic, minced

-- 2-4 green chillis, whole
+- 4 green chillies whole

-- 2 tsp salt, or to taste
+- 2 teaspoon salt or to taste

-- 2 tsp paprika
+- 2 teaspoon paprika or Kashmir chilli powder

-- 1.5 tsp crushed black pepper
+- 1.5 teaspoon crushed black pepper

-- 1 tsp coriander powder
+- 1 teaspoon coriander powder

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds

-- 0.5 tsp turmeric powder
+- 0.5 teaspoon turmeric powder

-- 3 tomatoes, chopped
+- 3 (350 g) tomatoes chopped

-- 800g chicken boneless, cut into bite-sized pieces, preferably thigh
+- 1.8 lb (800 g) boneless chicken, cut into bite-sized pieces, preferably thigh

-- 5 tbsp white vinegar
+- 5 tablespoon (75 ml) white vinegar

-- Fresh coriander, for garnish
+- Fresh coriander for garnish

 Instructions

 - In a pan, add the oil/ghee.
-Add in the onions and fry on a medium-high heat, stirring regularly to ensure the onions brown evenly
+Add in the onions and fry on a medium-high heat, stirring regularly to ensure the onions brown evenly.

 - Once the onions are beginning to turn golden (between 10-15 minutes) add the garlic, ginger and green chillies.
-Fry this for a few minutes
+Fry this for a few minutes.

 - Add the chicken pieces and all the spices.
 Fry these on high heat, stirring regularly to ensure the chicken does not burn and is coloured evenly.
-Continue to fry this for about 10 minutes
+Continue to fry this for about 10 minutes.

-- Add about 1/3 cup of water, cover and allow the chicken to cook for about 20 minutes
+- Add about ⅓ cup of water, cover and allow the chicken to cook for about 20 minutes.

 - Add in the vinegar and the diced capsicum.
 Stir through, then turn the heat down to low and allow this to cook for between 5-10 minutes, covered with the lid.
-The capsicum should remain crunchy
+The capsicum should remain crunchy.

 - Finish off by stirring in some chopped coriander before serving.